-These financial statements for PPSF have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements for PPSF have been prepared in accordance with the International Financial Reporting Standards issued by the International Accounting Standards Board ("IFRS Accounting Standards").
 According to the By-Laws of the AIIB, the financial year of the Bank begins on Jan.
 1 and ends on Dec.
 31 of each year.
 PPSF follows the same financial year end as the Bank.

-PPSF has adopted all of the IFRS standards and interpretations effective for annual periods beginning on Jan.
-1, 2022.
+PPSF has adopted all of the IFRS Accounting Standards and interpretations effective for annual periods beginning on Jan.
+1, 2023.